Example structured note analysis

 If any Stock has fallen by more than 50% at the Final Valuation Date, then the Final Redemption Amount will be equivalent to the performance of the Worst Performing Stock, and some capital will be lost.

-Let’s translate this using the above terms we used and determine if this note offers good value:
+Let’s analyze the above terms and determine if this note offers good value.
+(For an explanation of the terms please check our FAQ)

 Issuer: Royal Bank of Canada – Good bank